Pew Report Finds That U.S. Companies Held $1.6 Billion Trade Surplus in Clean Energy Trade with China in 2011

 The United States and China traded more than $8.5 billion worth of clean goods and services in 2011, the latest year for which data are available.
 According to a report released today by The , U.S. companies enjoyed a $1.63 billion sales advantage over their Chinese counterparts.

-The report, Advantage America: The U.S.-China Clean Trade Relationship in 2011, concludes that America’s clean trade strength is derived from leadership in innovation and entrepreneurship, as well as the global presence of U.S. companies.
-China’s clean industry has an advantage in large-scale manufacturing and high-volume assembly of certain clean energy products.
+The report, Advantage America: The U.S.-China Clean Trade Relationship in 2011, concludes that America’s clean energy trade strength is derived from leadership in innovation and entrepreneurship, as well as the global presence of U.S. companies.
+China’s clean energy industry has an advantage in large-scale manufacturing and high-volume assembly of certain clean energy products.
 However, tensions have been heightened in recent years by fiercely competitive market conditions affecting companies in both countries, as well as several high-profile trade cases.

 “The report findings underscore the long-term economic potential for U.S. leadership in the clean energy sector,” said Phyllis Cuttino, director of Pew’s clean energy program.
-“Advantage America demonstrates the payoff for our leadership in wind, solar, and energy smart technology innovation.
+“Advantage America demonstrates the payoff for our leadership in , solar, and energy smart technology innovation.
 U.S. companies are tapping into the growing worldwide demand for clean energy goods and services.
 But, to maintain our competitive edge, it is essential that policymakers recognize and enhance domestic policies that help position U.S. companies for success—investing in research and development, encouraging domestic demand, and supporting overseas sales.”

 The report, based on data compiled by Bloomberg New Energy Finance, Pew’s research partner for clean energy, provides insight into the complex and interdependent nature of trade between the world’s two largest economies.
 Among its major findings: